All Episodes

 So that also is going to aid the coast over here.

-It doesn't do shit for Africa, it doesn't do anything for the Bay of Biscay in Spain and France and Portugal and all of those areas.
+It doesn't do anything for the Bay of Biscay in Spain and France and Portugal and all of those areas.

-Okay, and Gibraltar and that sort of thing, they'll be impacted very greatly because they're so close.
+They'll be impacted very greatly because they're so close.

 They'll get a big push of it.

-Um but they're quick drop-offs, so they're going to have that dissipation thing.
+So they're going to have that dissipation thing.

 So it'll be bad, but it won't be, you know, overtopping bad.

-In Europe, it's going to go, it'll hit the rivers, okay.
+In Europe, it's going to go, it'll hit the rivers, okay?

 And so I would suspect Holland and the Flemish areas are going to be in for it because they're so low-lying.

-But this is on the if, this is an if it occurs.
+But this is on the if.

-Won't won't happen out that way.
+Won't happen out that way.

 So anyway, this is wave woo.